Lemonjai/bier_v2/README.md

 * Create the scaffold for the post for the wine -> Scaffold done for wine
 * Create the scaffold for the colours for the beer -> Scaffold done for beer colour
 * Create the scaffold for the colours for the wine -> Scaffold done for wine colour
+* Add the basic validation for the beer post and wine post
+* Add the basic validation for the colour on the beer post and wine post
+*